pingcap/docs-tidb-operator/en/canary-upgrade-tidb-operator.md

 >
 > - You can perform a canary upgrade only on `tidb-controller-manager` and `tidb-scheduler`.
 AdvancedStatefulSet controller and `tidb-admission-webhook` do not support the canary upgrade.
 > - Canary upgrade is supported since v1.1.10.
 The version of your current TiDB Operator should be >= v1.1.10.
+> - If Kubernetes version >= v1.18 && <v1.19 && [`EvenPodsSpread` feature gate](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) is enabled or Kubernetes version >= v1.19, no need to use `tidb-scheduler`.
+Using `default-scheduler` and configuring [`topologySpreadConstraints`](configure-a-tidb-cluster.md#use-topologyspreadconstraints-to-make-pods-evenly-spread) can realize the function of `tidb-scheduler`.
+In the process of deploying TiDB Operator, you can configure `scheduler.create: false` in the `values.yaml` file to disable `tidb-scheduler`.

 ## Related parameters